Pekka Santtila

 N823

-Professor Santtila is Director of the NYU-ECNU Institute for Social Development at NYU Shanghai; Professor of Psychology, NYU Shanghai; Global Network Professor, NYU.
+Professor Santtila is Professor of Psychology, NYU Shanghai; Global Network Professor, NYU.
 Previously, he was Professor of Applied Psychology and Dean of the Faculty of Arts, Psychology and Theology at the Åbo Akademi University in Finland.

 His research is focused on legal psychology and on human sexuality.
 His current legal psychological research aims at improving the quality of investigative interviews using simulated interviews with avatars.
 His research into human sexuality aims to understand and develop treatments for sexual dysfunctions with a particular focus on understanding how sexual arousal interplays with the feeling of disgust.